facebook/lexical/packages/lexical-react/README.md

-# `lexical-react`
+# `@lexical/react`

-This package provides a set of helpers and utilities for Lexical that allow for text editing in React applications.
+This package provides a set of components and hooks for Lexical that allow for text editing in React applications.